kristianmandrup/angular-sails-socketio-mongo-demo/README.md

 and also includes some socket.io interaction on the front-end.
 There is some basic authentication and also a few nifty directives for loading gravatars via email address and form password validation.
 Enjoy!

+Currently updating with the procedure at -> https://github.com/balderdashy/sails-wiki/blob/0.9/Migration-Guide.md

 Install
 ------------------